zigbee-alliance/distributed-compliance-ledger/README.md

 ### gRPC

 - **There are no state proofs in gRPC, so gRPC queries should be sent to trusted Validator or Observer nodes only.**
 - Any running node exposes a REST API at port `9090`.
-See <https://docs.cosmos.network/v0.45/core/grpc_rest.html>.
+See <https://docs.cosmos.network/v0.47/learn/advanced/grpc_rest>.
 - A client code can be generated for all popular languages from the proto files [proto](proto), see <https://grpc.io/docs/languages/>.
 - The generated client code can be used for read and write requests, i.e. generation and signing of transactions See [How to read from the Ledger](docs/transactions.md#how-to-read-from-the-ledger) and [How to write to the Ledger](docs/transactions.md#how-to-write-to-the-ledger) for details.

-### Tendermint RPC and Light Client
+### CometBFT RPC and Light Client

-- Tendermint RPC is exposed by every running node  at port `26657`.
-See <https://docs.cosmos.network/v0.45/core/grpc_rest.html#tendermint-rpc>.
+- CometBFT RPC is exposed by every running node  at port `26657`.
+See <https://docs.cosmos.network/v0.47/learn/advanced/grpc_rest#cometbft-rpc>.
-- Tendermint RPC supports state proofs.
-Tendermint's Light Client library can be used to verify the state proofs.
+- CometBFT RPC supports state proofs.
+CometBFT's Light Client library can be used to verify the state proofs.
     So, if Light Client API is used, then it's possible to communicate with non-trusted nodes.
 - Please note, that multi-value queries don't have state proofs support and should be sent to trusted nodes only.
 - There are currently no DC Ledger specific API libraries for various platforms and languages,